Black-2710/ddos1649/README.md

-Further data of the project "1649 DDoS Protection System for Cloud: Architecture and Tool"
+Further data of the project "1649 Kromnio Guard"

 here we have the data packet of the scenario we tested with this pythoin code we defined our method in both pyhton and bash